XertDev/xert.info/content/posts/2025/12/nixos-retro-games-splash-screen/index.md

     render = "always"
 +++

-Last time, I've already reached the greater stage.
-However, before working on launcher, I want to focus on a part that is the earliest - boot splash screen.
+Before moving on to the launcher, I want to take care of something that appears even earlier in the boot sequence - the splash screen.

 I've tried to create a Plymouth configuration several times before, but something always stopped me.
-This time, I will not surrender :).
+This time, I'm not giving up :).

 <!--more-->

 # System splash screen

-Typically, a Linux boot process appears as system logs and service startup messages scrolling by.
+Normally, when Linux boots, you just see service messages scrolling by.
-It gives plain technical vibes, but for the average user, it can look confusing or intimidating.
+It works and gives strong technical vibes, but for the average user, it can look confusing or even intimidating.
-Standard Debian or NixOS installations behave this way.
-Screens show textual info and then proceed to greeter.
+Standard Debian or NixOS installations behave this way: text first, greeter later.

-Some distributions (more user-friendly), like Ubuntu, hide this process behing splash screen with the distribution logo.
+Some more user-friendly distributions, like Ubuntu, hide all of that behind the splash screen with the distro logo.
-This is exactly the effect I aim for.
+This is exactly the effect I want.
 It will be consistent with the pixel theme that drives the whole project.

 # Plymouth
-Plymouth is used to display the splash screen.
-It consists of two executables[^plymouth-docs]:
+Plymouth handles the splash screen.
+It’s made of two components[^plymouth-docs]:
 * plymouthd - process which is responsible for rendering the animation,
 * plymouth - tool controlling the plymouthd state.

 There are many publicly available themes.
 If someone does not want to create something from scratch, they can use pre-made themes from sites like [gnome-look.org](https://www.gnome-look.org/browse?cat=108&ord=latest).
-I want a custom theme, which will blend with the artistic vision of the system.
-Therefore, I will create the animation from scratch.
+But for this project I want something custom that will blend with the artistic direction.

 # Animation concept
 {{< image alt="computer pixel art" src="computer.png" caption="Project \"logo\"" fit="400x400">}}

-In the first post of this series, I've showed an image with pixel arto of a computer.
-It's used as a logo for the whole project.
+In the first post of this series, I showed a pixel-art computer.
+It's used as a logo for the project.
-I will also use it here.
-I will use it here as well.
-However, I will go a little crazy and turn this static image into a simple animation.
+I’m reusing it here as well, but this time I’m taking it a step further and turning the static image into an animation.

-The goal is to simulate the startup of an old CRT monitor: first a dark screen, then a central flash.
-Additionally, blinking LED on the case will indicate that something is happening in the background.
-The plan is simple, but the overall effect should be quite impressive.
-I.
+The idea is to simulate the startup of an old CRT monitor: first a dark screen, then a central flash.
+Additionally, a blinking LED on the case will indicate that something is happening in the background.
+The idea is simple, but the final effect should be pretty striking.

 # Generating frames
-To simplify Plymouth scripting, I will prepare the animation in advance as a set of PNG frames.
-I will create both the monitor ignition sequence and a series of frames intended for looping till booting is completed.
+To simplify Plymouth scripting, I'll prepare the animation in advance as a set of PNG frames.
+I’ll generate all frames up front: the ignition sequence and a short loop that plays until the system finishes booting.

 ## Animation as a code

-In line with my approach to repetitive work, it was immediately obvious that I would also write the animation as code.
+Since I automate anything repetitive, generating the animation via code was the obvious approach.
 First, I will prepare a few blank frames as a starting point.

 ```python